lakonis/s_Revue20Vancouver/slides.md

 ===

 The environnement in which we read, write and publish has been radically transformed.
 The digital environnement produces a totaly different space structure, impacting how the autority is produced.
-Publishing, and more precisely the "Editorialization", a concept coined by Marcello Vitali Rosati (and others), are the very process of space production, and not only the digital space.
+Publishing, and more precisely the "Editorialization", a concept coined by Marcello Vitali Rosati (and others), are the very process of space production, and not only the digital space, since maintaining this distinction does not make anymore sense.

 One of the theoritical orientation is that the journal, as a publishing and editorialisation practice, is an opportunity to retrieve the public space, not only by opening the scientific conversation to the society, but rather by creating new forms of public space.
+And that's what we will explore during this project, together with the journals.

 A second theoritical trail is the conversation.
-We draw from the analysis that the great scientific conversation occurs in alternatives spaces : blogs, social networks, curation plateforms, maillist, etc. Our hypothesis is that journal could develop a conversationnal publishing model,
+We draw from the analysis that the great scientific conversation occurs in alternatives spaces : blogs, social networks, curation plateforms, maillist, etc. Those spaces are not recognized as such by the academic institutions.
+This activity is kept mainly of the radar of the institution.
+Our hypothesis is that journal could develop a conversationnal publishing model, which would force the institutions to recognize different writing and publishing practices, and therefore to welcome back those alternative contributions.

 ---